Field Mag may receive a minor commission from purchases made via affiliate links.

 So what makes a knife a survival knife?
 Well, as unhelpful as it sounds, a survival knife is any knife you’ve suddenly become dependent on to survive.
 This could, in theory, be the simple pen knife you keep on a keychain if the situation is dire enough.
 For our purposes, let’s say you’re a little more prepared than that, and you’ve gotten a specific knife to help you survive, or practice surviving.
-(Sorry Team Zombie Apocalypse Survivalists, no carbon steel machetes on this list.)
+Or rather, you're looking for one.

 What should I look for in a survival knife?

 The two most important elements in most survival situations are fire and shelter.
 You’ll need some ingenuity and know-how to achieve both, but a good knife will make the job a lot easier.
 The following are three key cutlery ingredients to keep in mind when hunting for the knife that's right for you.

 Building a shelter and making fire both involve the manipulation of wood, so you’ll need a strong knife that will hold its edge.
 And because sturdiness is so important—a knife won't help you survive if it breaks during hard use—we generally recommend a fixed-blade (as in, not folding) survival knife with a full-tang construction, meaning the steel of the blade extends all the way through the handle.
-Full-tang knives are best for practicing bushcraft techniques too.
+Full-tang knives are ideal for practicing bushcraft techniques, too.
 If you just want a reliable knife to keep in your glove box, purse, or pocket, then a folding knife will work fine.

 For a dedicated survival knife, bigger is typically better.
 But not too big.
 A good and generally accepted size for the category is around nine inches, plus or minus a few.
 But again, the best survival knife is the one you have with you when disaster strikes—any blade is better than none at all, and there are exceptions to every rule.

-The 9 Best Survival Knives of 2023
+The 11 Best Survival Knives of 2023

 Best Overall Survival Knife: Morakniv Garberg Carbon Steel